wehooper4/Meshtastic-Hardware/NebraHat/readme.md

 ## Overview
 915mhz Amateur Radio (Part 97) SX1262 development board in Raspberry Pi HAT form factor designe to work with Raspbery Pi 2-5, Nebra Outdoor miner, or other SBC's with pi compatable pinouts.
 This

 This is a simple “dumb” radio module, the software or "firmware" to drive it run as a application on the host Raspbery PI.
-This gives the end operator the ability to use this with their favrote open sourve amiture radio projects (Meshtastic, Lora-APRS, ect) or develop thir own experimental radio software.
+This gives the end operator the ability to use this with their favrote open sourve amiture radio projects (Meshtastic, Lora-APRS, ect) or develop their own experimental radio software.

 This is a pin compatable drop in board for the Nebra miner, and does not require bodge wires to work like others hats do.